iotaledger/inx-tendercoo/README.md

 ## Config

 - Environment variables:
-  - `COO_PRV_KEY` specifies the Ed25519 private key (according to [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032), i.e. any 32-byte string) for the current validator in hex-encoding.
-This private key is used to sign the produced milestones.
+  - `COO_PRV_KEY` specifies the private Ed25519 _Milestone Key_ (according to [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032), i.e. any 32-byte string) for the current validator in hex-encoding.
+The key is used to sign the produced IOTA milestones.
 - Config file:
+  - `tendermint.bindAddress` specifies the bind address for incoming connections without a protocol prefix.
+  - `tendermint.consensusPrivateKey` specifies the private Ed25519 _Consensus Key_ in hex-encoding.
+The key is used to participate in the Tendermint consensus.
+  - `tenderming.nodePrivateKey` specifies the private Ed25519 Node Key_ in hex-encoding.
+The key is used to encrypt and sign Tendermint P2P communication.
   - `tendermint.root` specifies the root folder for Tendermint to store its config and keep its database.
   - `tendermint.logLevel` specifies the logging level of the Tendermint Core in ASCII.
 It cannot be lower than the global log level (e.g. a Tendermint log level of `DEBUG` does not add more verbosity when the global level is `INFO`).
   - `tendermint.genesisTime` specifies the time the Tendermint blockchain started or will start in Unix time using seconds.
 If validators are started before this time, they will sit idle until the time specified.
   - `tendermint.chainID` specifies the identifier of the Tendermint blockchain.
-Every chain must have a unique ID.
-The ChainID must be less than 50 characters.
+The ChainID must match the network ID configured in the node.
+  - `tendermint.peers` specifies the list of Tendermint nodes to connect to.
+As each plugin is usually run as one validator, this list should contain the addresses of all the validators.
+Each address is specified as `ID@host:port`.
+Here `ID` denotes the _Node ID_ of the corresponding Tendermint node, which corresponds to the hex-encoded first 20 bytes of the SHA-256 hash of the public _Node Key_.
+For example:
+    - The private Ed25519 key `0fe83b7d5d6551904c3eb7a770f3ddb5c063993db3576b97c17c0308f67f11ae`
+    - corresponds to the ID `344713fc9f17906035de518e6efa4a2015c366bf`.
   - For each validator with `$NAME`:
     - `tendermint.validators.$NAME.pubKey` specifies the consensus key of the validator.
     - `tendermint.validators.$NAME.power` specifies the voting power of the validator.
-    - `tendermint.validators.$NAME.address` specifies the IP address and port of the validator.

 Additional information on running Tendermint in production can be found here: [Tendermint Core / Overview / Running in production](https://docs.tendermint.com/v0.34/tendermint-core/running-in-production.html)